'A true inspiration' - Football stars pay tribute to Kobe Bryant after basketball hero dies in helicopter crash | Goal.com

 The passing of the icon has left the sporting world in mourning, with many footballers and clubs expressing their grief.

-The likes of Inter striker Romelu Lukaku, Australia and former Everton star Tim Cahill and USWNT hero Carli Lloyd were among those who took to social media to pay tribute to the world famous athlete.
+The likes of Inter striker Romelu Lukaku, ex-Chelsea frontman Didier Drogba, Australia and former Everton star Tim Cahill and USWNT hero Carli Lloyd were among those who took to social media to pay tribute to the world famous athlete.

 We are deeply saddened to learn of the death of Kobe Bryant.
 Our thoughts and prayers go out to all his family and friends.— Borussia Dortmund (@BlackYellow) January 26, 2020